 While the White Paper is a welcome contribution to the debate on Europe, it is one that falls short of the desired output.
 The Commission’s leadership is partly to blame for this.
 It willfully consents to this role playing game of pretending to be both technocratic and political.
-It should chose one over the other, otherwise its position remains weak and robust to a range of challenges.
+It should chose one over the other, otherwise its position remains weak and not robust to a range of challenges.
 When it seeks to apply the standards it is accused of being political and of overreaching (e.g. with the rule of law in Hungary and Poland).
 When it has to indeed engage in politics and fight for certain principles, it withdraws into the shell of a seemingly indifferent entity that purposefully does not mention the potentially deleterious implications of certain policy choices.
 This is a suboptimal state of affairs.

 Not all scenarios are actionable